Loyola Marymount hosts Beath and UCSD

 Los Angeles; Tuesday, 11:30 p.m.
 EST

-BOTTOM LINE: UCSD visits Loyola Marymount after Leo Beath scored 21 points in UCSD’s 93-67 victory against the Tulane Green Wave.
+BOTTOM LINE: UCSD visits Loyola Marymount after Leo Beath scored 21 points in UCSD’s 93-67 victory over the Tulane Green Wave.

-The Lions are 4-2 on their home court.
-Loyola Marymount is fifth in the WCC at limiting opponent scoring, giving up 67.9 points while holding opponents to 39.9% shooting.
+The Lions have gone 4-2 in home games.
+Loyola Marymount ranks fifth in the WCC at limiting opponent scoring, allowing 67.9 points while holding opponents to 39.9% shooting.

 The Tritons have gone 2-1 away from home.
-UCSD is fourth in the Big West with 26.0 defensive rebounds per game led by Tom Beattie averaging 4.3.
+UCSD has an 8-1 record against opponents over .500.

-Loyola Marymount scores 79.7 points, 8.1 more per game than the 71.6 UCSD allows.
-UCSD has shot at a 50.4% rate from the field this season, 10.5 percentage points higher than the 39.9% shooting opponents of Loyola Marymount have averaged.
+Loyola Marymount makes 47.5% of its shots from the field this season, which is 5.3 percentage points higher than UCSD has allowed to its opponents (42.2%).
+UCSD averages 10.4 made 3-pointers per game this season, 3.2 more made shots on average than the 7.2 per game Loyola Marymount allows.

-TOP PERFORMERS: Myron Amey Jr. is shooting 41.5% and averaging 14.9 points for the Lions.
-Rodney Brown Jr. is averaging 2.8 made 3-pointers.
+TOP PERFORMERS: Rodney Brown Jr. averages 2.8 made 3-pointers per game for the Lions, scoring 13.3 points while shooting 38.9% from beyond the arc.
+Myron Amey Jr. is shooting 41.5% and averaging 14.9 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.